jude-james/JWav-Player/README.md

-***Simple Wav Player / Editor***

-This is JWav Player.
-It offers some run-of-the-mill functionality for playback and editing of wav files, but the standout feature is being able to swap beats 2 & 4 on the fly — which I hadn't seen elsewhere.
-It gives quite fun results, some songs sound awful and some sound like a whole new version.
-Despite my best efforts, I couldn't build the project without a multitude of errors, even trying to run as a jar on other machines with the correct jdk didn't work, so I've given up for now.

-Ultimately I enjoyed working on this and would be keen to expand on it in the future.
-Cloning the repo should allow you to try it.
+# JWav Player

+## Overview

+A unique WAV player, allowing you to load in any .wav file and play around with a number of playback options on the fly.

+The standout feature is being able to swap beats 2&4 automatically — which I hadn't seen elsewhere.
+This leads to cool results, try it on your favourite songs!

+## Features

 Features:
 - Load and play wav files